nickeblewis/nicklewis.net.7/blog/site-planning.md

   - set many to being evergreen

 ## Review requeued items
+- there are potentially 245 ones that could be made evergreen

 ## Matching photos and blog templates up
 - same grid